mathetake/cpplox/README.md

-A c++ implementation of lox virtual machine
+A c++ implementation of lox language compiler/virtual machine

 ```